aaronwins356/Rovewear.shop/README.md

 ## Sanity Studio

 The studio is exposed at `/studio` and uses the schemas in `src/sanity/schemas`.
 From the studio you can manage products, categories, marketing content, and site settings such as the homepage hero copy and footer links.
 Updates propagate to the storefront without code deployments thanks to GROQ queries and ISR-free data fetching.
+Use the `SANITY_API_READ_TOKEN` to enable draft previews during authenticated sessions.

+Product placeholders used for skeleton states remain in `public/products/products.json`, which allows the storefront to render meaningful fallback data before live Sanity content is available.

 ## Dropshipping integration